-Numerical solvers proposed in the literature to solve \eqref{eq:lasso} can be classified in three main categories: \begin{itemize} \item \emph{Greedy methods.} These methods identify at each iteration the variable \emph{most correlated} with the residuals and mark it as active.
+Numerical solvers for addressing \eqref{eq:lasso} can be classified into three main categories: \begin{itemize} \item \emph{Greedy methods.} These methods identify at each iteration the variable \emph{most correlated} with the residuals and mark it as active.
 The vector of regression coefficients $\mathbf{x}$ is then updated in a direction computed from the set of variables activated so far \cite{frandi_fast_2015}.
-Examples include the \emph{Least-Angle Regression (LARS)} algorithm \cite{efron_least_2004, turlach2005algorithms} as well as specialised \emph{Frank-Wolfe (FW) methods}\footnote{Frank-Wolfe methods are also referred to as \emph{Conditional Gradient (CG) methods} in some communities.} \cite{harchaoui2012conditional, frandi_fast_2015,shalev2010trading, denoyelle_sliding_2020,bredies_inverse_2013, bredies_linear_2021,gong_mpgl_2017,boyd_alternating_2015}. \item \emph{Coordinate Descent (CD) methods.} These methods cyclically select \emph{one component} of $\mathbf{x}$ at a time and update it individually via a line search~\cite{li_coordinate_2009}.
+Examples include the \emph{Least-Angle Regression (LARS)} algorithm \cite{efron_least_2004, turlach2005algorithms} as well as specialised \emph{Frank-Wolfe (FW) methods}\footnote{Frank-Wolfe methods are also referred to as \emph{Conditional Gradient (CG) methods} in some communities.} \cite{harchaoui2012conditional, frandi_fast_2015,shalev2010trading, denoyelle_sliding_2020,bredies_inverse_2013, bredies_linear_2021,gong_mpgl_2017,boyd_alternating_2015,Braun_Pokutta_Tu_Wright_2019}. \item \emph{Coordinate Descent (CD) methods.} These methods cyclically select \emph{one component} of $\mathbf{x}$ at a time and update it individually via a line search~\cite{li_coordinate_2009}.
 A very efficient CD method for the LASSO was proposed in \cite{friedman_pathwise_2007}. \item \emph{Proximal Gradient Descent (PGD) methods.} These methods update \emph{all components} of $\mathbf{x}$ at each iteration via successive gradient and proximal steps \cite{parikh2014proximal}.
-Examples include the famous \emph{Fast Iterative Soft-Thresholding Algorithm (FISTA)} and its variants \cite{beck_fast_2009, scheinberg2014fast, liang2021improving}. \end{itemize} Thanks to their limited update scope, the LARS, CD and FW algorithms scale relatively well with the number of features $N$.
-Indeed, the intermediate iterates they produce are often \emph{very sparse}, hence alleviating the memory and compute bottleneck of high dimensional regression.
+Examples include the well-known \emph{Fast Iterative Soft-Thresholding Algorithm (FISTA)} and its variants \cite{beck_fast_2009, scheinberg2014fast, liang2021improving}. \end{itemize} Thanks to their limited update scope, LARS, CD and FW scale relatively well with the number of features $N$.
+Indeed, the intermediate iterates they produce are often very sparse, hence alleviating the memory and computation bottlenecks of high dimensional regression.
 This is especially true for FW methods, which often yield significantly sparser solutions than CD or LARS \cite{frandi_fast_2015}.
 These algorithms are however relatively slow to converge with high accuracy, due to suboptimal convergence rates of $\mathcal{O}(1/k)$ \cite{jaggi_revisiting_2013, denoyelle_sliding_2020, zhao2020homotopic}.
 This is in contrast with PGD methods which, although less scalable due to their dense intermediate iterates, can achieve first-order optimal convergence rates of $\mathcal{O}(1/{k^2})$ when used in conjunction with Nesterov's acceleration schemes \cite{beck_fast_2009, chambolle_convergence_2015, liang2021improving}.